edugirao/FEV-tools/README.md

 It deals with a simple .fev format for the tensor and with the related .flg/.fcs formats associated with more complex entities describing the 3-regular graphs (flag graph/faces info set).

 The following tools perform simple conversions for the .fev, .flg, and .fcs formats:
-- fev2flg
+- fev2flg - embedding-tensor to flag-graph
-- fev2fcs
+- fev2fcs - embedding-tensor to faces-info
-- flg2fev
+- flg2fev - flag-graph to embedding-tensor
-- flg2fcs
+- flg2fcs - flag-graph to faces-info
-- fcs2fev
+- fcs2fev - faces-info to embedding-tensor
-- fcs2flg
+- fcs2flg - faces-info to flag-graph
+- for2bin - binary from/to formatted conversion

 In addition, the following tools perform specific tasks:
+- fev2pov - tensor illustration
 - fev2sum - sum rules computation
+- flg2iso - isomorphism check
+- flg2pri - reduction to the primitive cell
-- fev2pov - tensor illustration
+- flg2svg - flag-graph illustration
 - flg2sym - symmetry check
-- flg2iso - isomorphism check
-- flg2pri - reduction to primitive cell
+- fcs2gen - structure generation
-- fcs2kid - structure generation
+- fcs2smb - polygonal symbol generation
 - fcs2xyz - coordinates generation
-- fcs2smb - polygonal symbol generation
+- flg4xyz - files generation from coordinates
-- for2bin - binary from/to formatted conversion

 The package consists of a Src folder with the source code files and a makefile.
 It also includes a Doc folder with the user guide and an Examples folder containing the .fev files of a few illustrative structures (along with the corresponding files for the coordinates and lattice vectors).